josephgodwinkimani/vue-commerce-lab/README.md

 -   Understanding state management and reactivity in Vue.js.
 -   Grasping the principles of RESTful API design and CRUD operations in Laravel.

-🔍 Project Sections:
+**Project Sections:** 🔍

-**Products**: Includes features like product listing, adding new products, editing, and deleting.
+-   **Products**: Includes features like product listing, adding new products, editing, and deleting.

-**Customers**: Manages customer data with functionalities for adding, viewing, editing, and removing customer records.
+-   **Customers**: Manages customer data with functionalities for adding, viewing, editing, and removing customer records.

-**Orders**: Allows users to place orders for products, with a dedicated page for viewing all orders.
+-   **Orders**: Allows users to place orders for products, with a dedicated page for viewing all orders.

-**Reports**: Provides a dashboard for viewing sales reports and other metrics.
+-   **Reports**: Provides a dashboard for viewing sales reports and other metrics.

-💡 **Motivation:**
+**Motivation:** 💡

 This project is part of a learning journey to explore the depths of Laravel, Vue.js, and modern web development practices.
 It serves as a comprehensive example for anyone interested in developing full-featured web applications using these technologies.